data-integrations/wrangler/docs/directives/parse-as-date.md

-# Date Parser
+# Parse as Date

-PARSE-AS-DATE is a directive for parsing date using natural language processing.
+The `parse-as-date` directive is for parsing dates using natural language processing.

 ## Syntax